isaacullah/isaacullah.github.io/_posts/2018-05-09-What-is-Computational-Archaeology.md

 	<figcaption>Accessed 05/09/2018.</figcaption>
 </figure>

-In my view, I reserve "Computational Archaeology" for *analyses* that involve any actual __calculation__.
+In my view, I reserve "Computational Archaeology" for *analyses* that involve actual _calculation_.
 That is, I prefer definition 1a, above.
-In this sense, "Computational" is taken to mean "computing" or "calculating" something.
-This, to me, must be more than simply "using a computer," as in definition 1b, but very often *does* involve, or even requires, the use of computers.
+In this sense, "computational" is taken to mean "computing some sort of *result*".
+This, to me, must be more than simply "using a computer," as in definition 1b, but very often *does* involve -- or perhaps even requires -- the use of computers.

 I break this down further into two general types of computation: